razaghimahdi/Shopping-By-KMP/README.md

 - **Product Comparison:** Easily compare features, prices, and reviews of two products side by side for a smarter shopping choice.

 ## **Latest Features 🏄‍♂️**
+- Added `WebApp`, from now it can used on Web.
 - Added `TvApp`, from now it can used on AndroidTV.
 - Added `DesktopApp`, from now it can used on Desktop.
 - Refactored Splash's UI with smoother animation